-Proper nutrition can reduce these harmful bacteria.
-Incorporating the SIBO diet while being treated with antibiotics can help to speed your recovery and eliminate uncomfortable symptoms.
+Incorporating the SIBO diet while being treated with antibiotics can also help to speed your recovery and eliminate uncomfortable symptoms.

-- fructose, or simple, processed sugars commonly found in fruits and some vegetables
+- fructose, simple sugars commonly found in fruits and some vegetables, honey, and agave nectar

 - lactose, a sugar molecule in dairy products

-- fructans, a sugar compound found in gluten products and some vegetables
+- fructans, a sugar compound found in gluten products, fruits, some vegetables, and prebiotics

 - galactans, a compound found in some legumes